 The Xiongnu people and other affiliated tribes had begun to exert pressure on the Jin state during the early 4th century, because they had been displaced from their own native areas by successive migratory waves of Central Asian people (speaking a language related to old Turkic).
 After displacing the Xiongnu people, these militant proto-Turkish tribes moved further towards the agricultural heartland in the northern plains of China and established themselves as military overlords of this area and its still predominantly Chinese population.

-The historically most significant of these different Turkic tribes - a tribe known as the Tuoba Turks - founded the Tuoba Wei dynasty (386 AD - 534 AD) in the north of China.
+The historically most significant of these different Turkic tribes - a tribe known as the Tuoba Turks - founded the Tuoba Wei dynasty (AD 386 - 534) in the north of China.
 It is also known as the Northern Wei dynasty.
-By 439 AD, the Northern Wei dynasty had reunified the northern part of China as well, just like Liu Yu's military exploits in the south had reunified the south of China.
+By AD 439, the Northern Wei dynasty had reunified the northern part of China as well, just like Liu Yu's military exploits in the south had reunified the south of China.
 The Northern Wei's initial capital had been established in Datong (in northern Shanxi province), but its capital was later moved further south to the old imperial capital of Luoyang.

 The Tuoba Turks had already been Buddhists for much longer than Buddhism had existed in China.
 They saw their faith as much more central to their lives than the Chinese.
 To show their devotion and earn merit for the afterlife, they built two great Buddhist cave temples near Datong and Luoyang.
-The Longmen Grottoes (Longmen = Dragon Gate) near Luoyang and the Yungang Grottoes (Yungang = Cloud Harbour) near Datong, that were built during the Tuoba Wei dynasty, now count among the major tourist attractions in the country.
+The Longmen Grottoes (Longmen = Dragon Gate) near Luoyang and the Yungang Grottoes (Yungang = Cloud Harbour) near Datong that both began to be built during the time of the Tuoba Wei dynasty now count among the major tourist attractions in the country.

 Furthermore, the Turks were quick to adopt Chinese as the official language of government as well as adopting certain local administrative methods.
 Some Turkic leaders even started to wear Chinese-style clothing.
 In subsequent generations, the Chinese language established itself as the language of daily life and more and more Turkic families began to adopt Chinese family names for themselves, while simultaneously retaining some of their old cultural traditions.